iggredible/Learn-Vim/ch12_search_and_substitute.md

 - To capture a phrase surrounded by single quotes, you can use `/'[^']\+'`.
 - To capture a phrase surrounded by zeroes, you can use `/0[^0]\+0`.

-## Search Example: Capturing A Phone Number
+## Search Example: Capturing a Phone Number

 If you want to match a US phone number separated by a hyphen (`-`), like `123-456-7890`, you can use: